MiltiadisR/Wondersoftheworld/pages/about.md

 <strong><h1>About</h1></strong>

 <strong><h3>Introduction</h3></strong>
-<p>Welcome to WoTW, your gateway to the fascinating world of the Wonders of the World.
+<p style="color: #ffffff;">Welcome to WoTW, your gateway to the fascinating world of the Wonders of the World.
 We are passionate about exploring and celebrating the extraordinary achievements of human civilization throughout history.</p>

 <strong><h3>Our Mission</h3></strong>
 <p>At WoTW, our mission is to educate, inspire, and instill a sense of wonder about the remarkable feats of architecture, engineering, and creativity that have shaped our world.
 Through engaging content, stunning visuals, and in-depth research, we aim to bring the stories behind these wonders to life.</p>